laelise/4i-explainer/README.md

 | Glycine-HCl, pH 2.5 | Salt bridges — every Asp and Glu is protonated |
 | TCEP, 70 mM | Interchain disulfides, so the IgG can't refold and rebind |

-Turn up chaotrope alone and the salt bridges still hold.
+Turn up chaotrope alone, and the salt bridges still hold.
 Add acid and those go, but the antibody stays assembled.
 Only with all three does it come apart and wash off — while the amber methylene bridges never move.

 Press **X** at any point to dim everything non-covalent and leave only the permanent bonds lit.